inquisitour/skin_tone_detection/guide.md

    python predict.py
    ```
 2. When prompted, enter the path to an image file.
+3. The script will:
+   - Use DeepGaze to detect skin areas in the input image
+   - Apply the trained CNN model to classify the skin tone
-3. The script will display the predicted skin tone and show a visualization of the detected skin areas.
+   - Display the predicted skin tone and show a visualization of the detected skin areas

 ## 7. Experimenting with the Project

 To experiment with the current setup:

-1. **Modify hyperparameters**: Open `config.py` and adjust parameters like `IMAGE_SIZE`, `BATCH_SIZE`, `EPOCHS`, or `LEARNING_RATE`.
-Retrain the model to see how these changes affect performance.
+1. **Adjust DeepGaze parameters**: Modify the skin detection threshold in `utils/image_utils.py` to see how it affects the overall system performance.

-2. **Try different model architectures**: Modify `models/cnn_model.py` to experiment with different network structures or base models (e.g., ResNet, EfficientNet).
+2. **Modify CNN architecture**: Experiment with different network structures in `models/cnn_model.py`.

 3. **Enhance data preprocessing**: Add data augmentation techniques in `data/data_preprocessing.py` to improve model robustness.

+4. **Fine-tune hyperparameters**: Adjust learning rate, batch size, or number of epochs in `config.py`.

-4. **Analyze model performance**: After each training run, compare the evaluation results to understand how your changes impact the model's effectiveness across different skin tones.
+5. **Analyze model performance**: After each training run, compare the evaluation results to understand how your changes impact the model's effectiveness across different skin tones.

-5. **Test with diverse images**: Use `predict.py` with a variety of images to assess the model's performance in real-world scenarios.
+6. **Test with diverse images**: Use `predict.py` with a variety of images to assess the system's performance in real-world scenarios.

-6. **Fine-tune the skin detection**: Adjust the skin detection parameters in `utils/image_utils.py` to improve the accuracy of skin area identification.

 Remember to document your experiments, noting any changes made and their impacts on model performance.
 This will help guide further improvements to the project.